 Every situation is different, but here are some common characteristics that signal a high-conflict divorce:

-In some high-conflict divorces, one spouse has high-conflict personality traits that make them prone to difficulties with decision-making or adapting to change.
+In some high-conflict divorces, one spouse has high-conflict personality traits that make them prone to difficulties with decision making or adapting to change.
 But what crosses the line from advocating for what they want to engaging in high-conflict behavior?

 If you recognize any of these behaviors in your soon-to-be ex, you might be divorcing a high-conflict person:

 A high-conflict person will often escalate small disagreements into major battles.
 They might feel under attack, or like they are being put down or controlled.
-Bill Eddy, one of the founders of the High Conflict Institute, estimates that about 10% of the U.S. population has a high-conflict personality.

 Some high-conflict people may also have a cluster B personality disorder, according to Eddy.